Transfer Learning-Based Surrogate Modeling for Nonlinear Time-History Response Analysis of High-Fidelity Structural Models: Proposed Framework

 The generated suite contained numerous low-amplitude ground motions originating from frequent, small-magnitude earthquakes and few large-amplitude ones.
 Thus, randomly selecting ground motions rarely yielded large-amplitude records in the training dataset, leading to poor predictive performance in these critical large-amplitude regions.
 To obtain a set of ground motions that uniformly covers the range from low to high amplitudes, farthest point sampling (FPS) \cite{FS1997} was applied in a two-dimensional intensity-measure space defined by peak ground acceleration (PGA) and peak ground velocity (PGV).
 FPS selects ground motions by maximizing pairwise distances in PGA-PGV space, thereby producing a dataset that captures diverse amplitude levels.
 A schematic of the selection process in the case study is shown in Figure~\ref{fig:GM_select}.
 First, \(1200\) ground motions were selected via FPS to create the training dataset for the surrogate model of low-fidelity response analysis model \(\mathcal{M}_\mathrm{s}\).
 Second, another \(60\) ground motions were selected independently via FPS to construct a validation dataset for \(\mathcal{M}_\mathrm{s}\) and \(\mathcal{M}_\mathrm{t}\) evaluation.
 Then, \(N\) ground motions were further sampled from the \(1200\) ground motions to compile the training datasets for \(\mathcal{M}_\mathrm{t}\), where different cases of \(N = 10,~20,~ 40,~ 60,~ 80,~120\) were considered to investigate the effect of the number of high-fidelity simulations.

 The PGA and PGV of the selected ground motions are shown in Figure~\ref{fig:cs1_GM_select},indicating that the ground motions cover the low- to large-amplitude regions.
 The validation dataset (Figure~\ref{fig:cs1_GM_select}(c)) contained significantly fewer large-amplitude ground motions than the training dataset (Figure~\ref{fig:cs1_GM_select}(b)).
 This is because, as illustrated in Figure~\ref{fig:GM_select}, ground motions for the validation were selected only after those for the training had been removed.
 Consequently, the validation dataset is insufficient for a comprehensive evaluation of performance under high-amplitude events.
-To rigorously assess the accuracy of prediction accross the entire amplitude range (from low to high), we compared the predicted and true responses using an additional set of \(10,000\) randomly selected ground motions from the the original \(250,476\) ground motions in subsection \ref{sec:comp_surro_res}.
+Accordingly, this validation dataset is intended to evaluate baseline waveform-level prediction performance, rather than comprehensive accuracy under high-amplitude ground motions.
+To further assess the accuracy of prediction across the entire amplitude range (from low to high), we compared the predicted and true responses using an additional set of \(10,000\) randomly selected ground motions from the the original \(250,476\) ground motions in subsection \ref{sec:comp_surro_res}.